Road Movie trilogy: Legacy

 The three low-budget films in the trilogy established Wenders' and Müller's road movie style, which they later resurrected in bigger-budget color films such as Paris Texas (1984) and Until the End of the World (1991).
 The trilogy also introduced (in Alice in the Cities) the fictitious wandering character Philip Winter, who returns in three later Wenders films: Until the End of the World, Faraway, So Close!
 (1993), and Lisbon Story (1994) (Vogler's character in Kings of the Road is named Bruno Winter).

 The Road Movie trilogy established Wenders' prominence in international cinema, and it has attained minor cult film status among Wenders and Müller fans.
 The style of aimless wandering in the trilogy influenced other directors, including American director Jim Jarmusch (Stranger Than Paradise), who worked with Wenders on The State of Things (1982).

-A number of issues, such as rights issues concerning the soundtracks of the films, made the three Road Movie films hard to find on video in the United States for many years.
+A number of issues, such as rights issues concerning the soundtracks of the films, made the three Road Movie films difficult to find on video in the United States for many years.
 However, in 2016, The Criterion Collection released the films on DVD and Blu-ray as a box set titled Wim Wenders: The Road Trilogy.